wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __itineraryPointMarker.weight__ : the weight of the circle used to indicate on the map the point of the route on which the mouse is located.
 - __itineraryPointMarker.radius__ : the radius of the circle used to indicate on the map the point of the route on which the mouse is located.
 - __itineraryPointMarker.fill__ : the filling of the circle used to indicate on the map the point of the route on which the mouse is located.
+- __searchPointMarker.color__ : the color of the circle used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a point
+- __searchPointMarker.weight__ : the weight of the circle used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a point
+- __searchPointMarker.radius__ : the filling of the circle used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a point
+- __searchPointMarker.fill__ : the color of the circle used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a point
+- __searchPointPolyline.polyline.color__ : the color of the polyline used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a polyline
+- __searchPointPolyline.polyline.weight__ : the weight of the polyline used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a polyline
+- __searchPointPolyline.polyline.fill__ : the filling of the polyline used to indicate on the map the position of a search result, following a click on this result in the control, when this result is in the form of a polyline
+- __previousSearchLimit.polyline.color__ : the color of the polyline used to indicate on the map the area of the last search performed
+- __previousSearchLimit.polyline.weight__ : the weight of the polyline used to indicate on the map the area of the last search performed
+- __previousSearchLimit.polyline.fill__ : the filling of the polyline used to indicate on the map the area of the last search performed
+- __nextSearchLimit.polyline.color__ : the color of the polyline used to indicate on the map the area of the next search
+- __nextSearchLimit.polyline.weight__ : the weight of the polyline used to indicate on the map the area of the next search
+- __nextSearchLimit.polyline.fill__ : the filling of the polyline used to indicate on the map the area of the next search
 - __wayPoint.reverseGeocoding__ : when this value is true, the coordinates of the waypoints are replaced by an address.
 - __route.color__ : the default color of a route.
 - __route.width__ : the default width of a route.